vinhgithub83/DataProVe/README.md

  Version 0.9.4 uploaded:
  - Improved verification engine
  - Minor changes in the menubar
+ - Minor changes with the content of the warning messages in the verification results window.
  - Tested on real-life contact tracing approaches (a version of DP3T https://github.com/DP-3T/documents, and an example implementation of PEPP-PT https://github.com/pepp-pt/pepp-pt-documentation.)
+ - The template .zip contains extra examples in the folder called "Example-TEXTMODE-Link-Enc" with encryption for the TEXT MODE.